johann-solo/oliveandmango.github.io/_posts/blog/2017-10-04-blueberry-scones-thyme-glaze.md

 1. With the rubber spatula scoop out dough onto a very heavily flour dusted surface.
 Flour your hands and knead dough 6-8 times until it just holds together in a ragged ball adding flour as needed to prevent it from sticking

 1. Flour your rolling pin and roll dough out into approx 12 inch square.
-Fold it into third like you would a letter, scrape with a bench scrapper or a metal spatula if needed.
+Fold it into thirds like you would a letter, scrape with a bench scrapper or a metal spatula if needed.
 Lift the short ends and fold into thirds to form a square and then transfer dough to a plate that was lightly dusted with flour and put in the freezer to chill for 5 minutes.

 1. Transfer dough to floured surface and using a floured rolling pin roll into a 12 inch square again